ilia85-star/ilia85-star/README.md

 ### Hi there 👋
+I'm ilia.
+I'm a highschooler 🏫 with some programming 👨‍💻 skills.
+I use Arch Linux as my main OS and I'm good at python 🐍.
+(I know and code with c++ and flutter too)

+I'm currently busy with my school 🏫, but I still code a bit.

+I'm always ready to learn something new, so feel free to teach me anything!✨

 <!--
 **ilia85-star/ilia85-star** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.